JenspederM/KaggleR/README.md

 ## Installation

 For the `KaggleR` pacakge to work, the official [Kaggle API](https://github.com/Kaggle/kaggle-api) must be installed.
 Furthermore, authentication is required to interact with the Kaggle platform.
-Here, I have copied (and slightly modified) the relevant section from Kaggle's documentation.
+Here, I have copied (and slightly modified) the relevant sections from Kaggle's documentation.

 ### Installing the official Kaggle API